The Canterbury Tales (film): Anachronisms

+Reception

 Deleted scenes

 Pasolini shot, edited and dubbed a version of the Tale of Sir Thopas that was later removed from the film and lost.
 This scene was shot at Mt.
 Etna in Sicily.
 In the deleted scene, the Host of the Tabard berates Chaucer for not being more lively and telling a tale of his own to the other guests.
 Chaucer looks down at his shoes and then tells his tale, the tale of Sir Thopas.
 In the story, Thopas is a gallant knight from Flanders who one day gets an erection after being visited in his dream by the Queen of Fairies.
 He next comes across the wicked Sir Elephant, who insults and challenges him, but he runs away during the middle of the challenge and is pelted in the head with rocks.
 He then returns to his own castle where he is doted on by his servants and makes ready for the fight.
 The host abruptly cuts his story off here as he is bored.
 This angers Chaucer who returns home to write down the tales in peace.
 The shots of Chaucer at home are left in the film but this crucial exposition is removed, making the jump from Chaucer at the Tabard to Chaucer writing at home a bit odd.
 Other exposition segments were also removed from the original script and the tales were rearranged in a different order.
 Besides the cut tale of Sir Thopas, 20 other scenes in addition were removed.
 Laura Betti claimed that in total 40 minutes of film was removed because of the runtime.
 The other scenes removed included: